zamazan4ik/awesome-pgo/article/article.md

 The first idea that can appear in your mind - "We have unit/functional/integration/e2e-tests - let's use them as a sample workload for PGO".
 Please don't do that.

 In most cases, the main aim of your tests is testing (!) your application in all possible situations (including rare and almost impossible scenarios aka corner cases).
 Instead, PGO optimizes not for all cases but for the most common from your **actual** workload.
 If you try to use tests as a sample workload for training PGO, you optimize your program not for the usual workload but for the corner cases.
-That's definetely not what you want to do.
+That's definitely not what you want to do.
 However, if you have "real-life" tests like user-scenario-based e2e tests - it's fine to use them as a PGO training workload.

 ### Benchmarks